 Tip: If this happens, you can set a case filter for Campaign Source on your views.

-This is confusing and looks messy to your audience.
+The long link can be confusing to your audience or look messy.
+Even for the initiated, seeing a long coded URL can jar them out of the moment to remind them that they are being marketed to.
 You can combat this by creating a branded link.
-This displays a visually appealing URL to customers, rather than a long string of words and numbers.
-You can do this easily with Rebrandly’s UTM builder or Google Analytics’ URL builder.
+This displays a much shorter URL to customers, rather than a long string of words and numbers.
+It's visually appealing and often customizable.
+You can do this easily with Rebrandly’s UTM builder or Google Analytics’ URL builder (shown below).

 UTM parameters are a necessity for any marketer looking to make informed, data-backed decisions.
 They don’t take much time to add, and they pay off in the long run.
 You’ll better understand your customer and what draws them to your website.
 This accurate data will lead to informed decisions that result in a better conversion rate on your marketing efforts.